 The protester was selected by Time Magazine as the “man or woman (or sometimes group or idea) the magazine’s editors believe had the greatest impact during the past twelve months, for good or for ill.”
 What a deserving choice.

 Protester: Kent State

-If you have forgotten the Bauazizi’s courageous story, view the video below.
+If you have forgotten Bauazizi’s courageous story, view the video below.
 The fruit merchant could have himself been selected as the person of the year.
-His death gave raise to similar popular uprisings across the Arab world.
+His death gave rise to similar popular uprisings across the Arab world.

-They are the People of the Year 2011.
+These protester are the People of the Year 2011.